-LibDemVoice’s surveys of party members signed-up to our discussion forum have been running for over three years now.
+LibDemVoice’s surveys of party members signed-up to our discussion forum have been running for close to four years now.
 (I posted yesterday the final set of figures from our most recent poll.)

 If you would like to take part in the LibDemVoice surveys, there are simply two steps you need to follow:

 1) Be a current Lib Dem member, and